Suction Play

 Safety, consent & law

-Suction play carries real physical risk and is properly treated as an edge practice.
+It carries real physical risk and is properly treated as an edge practice.
 Vacuum pressure ruptures small blood vessels and can cause bruising, blistering, broken or torn skin, blood blisters, and lasting marks, with added hazards on sensitive, thin-skinned, or poorly suited areas.
-Responsible practice depends on informed consent, conservative timing and pressure, avoidance of vulnerable sites, attention to skin condition and medical contraindications, and attentive aftercare.
-It is regarded as a benign interest only when these precautions are observed among consenting adults; as with other power-exchange and impact activities, causing injury can raise assault questions in some jurisdictions regardless of consent.
+Responsible practice depends on informed consent, conservative timing and pressure, avoidance of vulnerable sites, attention to skin condition and medical contraindications (such as bleeding disorders, anticoagulant use, or fragile skin), and attentive aftercare.
+Fire-cup methods add a burn hazard from the open flame used to evacuate the air.
+It is regarded as a benign interest only when these precautions are observed among consenting adults; as with impact play and other pain play, causing injury can raise assault questions in some jurisdictions regardless of consent.

 - Blood Fetish29/100Hematolagnia · Body Functions & FluidsAn erotic interest in blood (its sight, scent, warmth, or symbolic links to vitality, danger, and intimate bonding) sometimes expressed through consensual blood play.
 It is rare and carries serious bloodborne-infection risk.29